MFD vs LIC Agent: Which Career Path is Right for You?

 00:00 / 00:00

 The financial advisory industry in India offers two prominent career paths for aspiring professionals: Mutual Fund Distributor (MFD) and Life Insurance Corporation (LIC) Agent.
-While both involve selling financial products and earning commissions, they differ significantly in licensing, product offerings, income structure, and career growth.
+While both involve selling financial products and earning commissions, they differ significantly in terms of licensing, product offerings, income structure, and career growth opportunities.

 This guide helps agents and brokers evaluate both options to make an informed career decision based on flexibility, earning potential, and long-term growth prospects.